 I grew fond of Malcolm Middleton very easily.
 This former Arab Strap lays incredibly simple but engaging acoustic arrangements in his latest solo album, Sleight of Heart.
 The self-deprecating Total Belief is typical of his ironic humor.
 "I woke late today with a puzzle in mind, I found myself hoping for the destruction of mankind, Nothing bad you know and not out of spite."

 You wouldn't know Andy Yorke was Thom's younger brother just by listening to him.
 In Simple, his debut album as a solo artist, he got the sensitive singer-songerwriter virtuosity down pat.
 Twist of the Knife easily holds a candle to artists of the same ilk, like Ray LaMontagne, who subdues his normally powerful caffeine-and-nicotine vocals into whispers in I Still Care for You, or Bon Iver, aka Justin Vernon, who found himself being the alternative press's darling thanks to For Emma, Forever Ago.
-While Skinny Love was again an easy pick for last year's favorites, many other tracks from For Emma are more elegant, though a bit less radio-friendly.
+While Skinny Love is again an easy pick for last year's favorites, many other tracks from For Emma are more elegant, though a bit less radio-friendly.
 Re: Stacks is a painting in gentle brushstrokes of moving on from a failed relationship.
 "This is not the sound of a new man or a crispy realization, It's the sound of the unlocking and the lift away.
 Your love will be safe with me."
 The heart aches.
 I'll count Peter Bradley Adams in this group.
 His album Leavetaking is overly sentimental, but the songs – nay, serenades – are expressions in soft sighs of an honest wanting.
 Sun Kil Moon didn't really impress me with April, but Mark Kozelek is enshrined in this blog (see picture above) and he can do no wrong – even with The Finally, his latest album of covers, which incudes Send in the Clowns.
 (Really.)

 Earlimart was an accidental find.
 I can't remember which artist I was browsing on iTunes that showed them as related, but I clicked and liked what I heard.
 This male-female duo makes amiable music that refuses to fade into the background, with their little elements of earcandy such as bird chirps and vocal harmonies.
 The Sea and Cake and Dark Captain Light Captain use the same technique, but the former slides a bit into jazz-pop and the latter alt-folk.
 Amos Lee straddles these genres with relative deftness.
 And just to wrap this up: Martha Wainwright continues to beguile, Sigur Ros finally became accessble to me, Alejandro Escovedo has a sweet soft side you want to explore, and Nada Surf are still underrated!

 An Irish indie hit from last year, Once tells the story of a relationship that develops between a Dublin busker and an immigrant flower vendor who inspires him to pursue his recording ambitions.
 I first saw it on a plane and fell asleep halfway through.
 I thought the story was more interesting than the music, but felt it was too slow to keep my attention.
 I gave it another chance on DVD, and loved it.
 It's intimate storytelling; we don't even get to know the characters' names.
-Theirs is a relationship of mutual respect, admiration and love of music, with the element of physical and emotional attraction an undeniable presence, a looming uncertainty over how it might change the course of the lives they're trying to carve for themselves.
+Theirs is a relationship of mutual respect, admiration and love of music, with physical and emotional attraction an undeniable presence, a looming uncertainty over how it might change the course of the lives they're trying to carve for themselves.

 The Hottest State had its moments, but in the end I decided that it was an overdramatized piece of work that lasted far longer than its statement was worth.
 Written and directed by Ethan Hawke based on his own debut novel of the same title – in other words, it's self-masturbatory – The Hottest State tells the story of how a young struggling actor, William, falls in self-destructive fashion for a young struggling musician, Sarah.
 Their mutual attraction is obvious from the moment they meet – he is beguiled by her air of mystery, she by his mawkish verbosity – but the relationship they eventually establish remains platonic, until Sarah declares herself ready to get over a prior rejection, and by extension, to let herself fall in love again.
 Not long after the act, she begins to distance herself and decides that she doesn't want a relationship after all.